Skip to content

 Collects Star-Lord & Kitty Pryde #1–3, Generation Next #1, Guardians of the Galaxy & X-Men: The Black Vortex Omega #1.

-Post-secret wars, as the superhero universe is somewhat redefined, Star-Lord still have a solo series, but is not a full-time member of The Guardians of the Galaxy (the series is still written by Bendis).
+Post-secret Wars, as the superhero universe is somewhat redefined, Star-Lord still has a comic solo series, but he is not a full-time member of The Guardians of the Galaxy (the series is still written by Bendis).
 Nevertheless, Peter still appeared in the series, but not in the same position.

 After Star-Lord #6 (and before Star-Lord Annual #1), the Guardians of the Galaxy reformed in Guardians of the Galaxy #19, the last issue written by Bendis.

-Star-Lord and All New Guardians of the Galaxy by Gerry Duggan
+Star-Lord and the All-New Guardians of the Galaxy by Gerry Duggan

-Gerry Duggan is the new writer and Marvel is launching is the All New Guardians of the Galaxy.
-The stories were published out of order, but know that Secret Empire is set in the middle of that, between issues #10 & 12, see the reading order for the event.
+Gerry Duggan is the new writer and Marvel is launching the All-New Guardians of the Galaxy.
+The stories were published out of order, but know that Secret Empire is set in the middle of it, between issues #10 and #12–see the reading order for the event.

 With Marvel Legacy, the numbering of issues changed, but the story continues.

-Gerry Duggan being the architect of the Infinity Wars event, Peter Quill and the Guardians were part of it.
+Gerry Duggan was the architect of the Infinity Wars event, which featured Peter Quill and the Guardians of the Galaxy.

 • Infinity Wars by Gerry Duggan: The Complete Collection